Purpose of the Grant Program

 Further Information

-NOTE: Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
-Applicants are advised to contact Haaga-Helia well ahead, preferably at least 4 months prior to the application deadline, of time to solicit an invitation letter for their application.
+Please note that late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
+Applicants are advised to contact Haaga-Helia well ahead, preferably at least 4 months prior to the application deadline, of time to request an invitation letter for their application.

 Haaga-Helia University of Applied Sciences encourages applicants to contact the university staff beforehand.
 Haaga-Helia International Services are happy to help potential candidates to connect with the faculty members for discussion.